opendocsg/opendoc-state-courts-practice-directions-2021/PART-17-CRIMINAL-MATTERS.md

 ## 115. Witnesses giving evidence through live video link

-(1) A person in Singapore (other than the accused person) may, with leave of the Court, give evidence through a live video or live television link in any trial, inquiry, appeal or other proceedings as specified in sections 281(1) and (2) of the Criminal Procedure Code (Cap 68).
+(1) A person in Singapore (other than the accused person) may, with leave of the Court, give evidence through a live video or live television link in any trial, inquiry, appeal or other proceedings as specified in sections 281(1) and (2) of the Criminal Procedure Code 2010.

 (2) Attention is also drawn to sections 28(1) and (2) of the COVID-19 (Temporary Measures) Act 2020 (“**CTMA**”), pursuant to which a Court may require a witness (whether in Singapore or elsewhere) or an accused person to give evidence by means of a live video or live television link, subject to the satisfaction of the conditions specified therein.
 This Practice Direction shall apply with the necessary modification to the giving of evidence through a live video or live television link by a witness or an accused person pursuant to section 28 of the CTMA, for such time as the CTMA remains in force.